ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/06_point_estimation/05_mle--linear_regression.md

 \log L = \text{const} - \frac{1}{2} \sum_{i=1}^n d_i^2
 $$

-Since the constant doesn't affect the maximum, maximizing log-likelihood is the same as **minimizing the sum of squared distances**—this is the least squares error.
+Since the constant doesn't affect the maximum and also we have a negative multiplier in the equation, maximizing log-likelihood is the same as **minimizing the sum of squared distances**—this is the least squares error.

 ![](./images/0503.png)